 Quote of the day: “Try again, fail again.
 Fail better.”
 Samuel Becket

 I’d like to introduce you to a local, Denver designer, Brooks Luby!
-Brooks has a long history with designing and retail in our town, and she’s starting a new line on her Facebook page that you can see now and buy now.
+Brooks has a long history with designing and retail in our town, and she’s starting a store that you can see now and buy now.
 And there’s a video of us wearing the longer versions of these tunics at the end of this post!!
 Enjoy!

 In Brooks words: